ryanhaticus/legv8-disassembler/README.md

 To build the project, simply run `./build.sh`.
 You must have `make` and `g++` installed ahead of time.
 You will see the executable `disasm` generated.
 You may execute this binary directly, or use the provided `run.sh` script.

 Next, to disassemble a binary, run `./run.sh <path-to-binary>`.
-The disassembled output will be written to `<path-to-binary>.legv8asm`.
-For example, if you run `./run.sh test.bin`, the output will be written to `test.bin.legv8asm`.
+The disassembled output will be written to standard output.
 ## Considerations

 When originally approaching this project, I had wanted to use a more object-oriented approach.
 However, I quickly realized it'd be rather burdensome to ensure I was shifting out values and storing them in class members correctly.